 Does this sound familiar?

-It’s 10 minutes before swimming lessons.
+It’s 10 minutes before swim lessons.
 Your kids are dancing, singing and skipping around with excitement.

 When you think about it, it makes sense.
 In swimming, a whole lot of muscles are working together as your kids are pushing, pulling and kicking their way through the water.